FAAN set to implement Executive Order at airports - Nigeria Today

 FAAN set to implement Executive Order at airports

+“The official approved list of dignitaries that have been pre-approved to be received by protocol officers shall be made available to AVSEC and other relevant agencies ahead of their arrival at the airport,” it said.

+Also, according to the executive order, any official caught soliciting or receiving bribes from passengers or other port users shall be subject to immediate removal from post and disciplinary as well as criminal proceedings in line with extant laws and regulations.

-The post FAAN set to implement Executive Order at airports appeared first on The Herald Nigeria.
+The post FAAN set to implement Executive Order at airports appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share